uncefact/spec-untp/website/docs/specification/IdentityResolver.md

 4. A link typed of `dpp` with a format declaration of [`application/vc`](https://www.w3.org/TR/vc-data-model-2.0/#vc-ld-media-type) is a hint that the target URL will yield a UNTP DPP credential which is verified to confirm integrity.
 The DPP includes several sustainability claims including the emissions footprint of the product, which the manufacturing facility can use to calculate the contribution of the received item to their scope 3 total.
 Following the DCC link type yields a conformity credential issued by a third party certifier that attests to the carbon intensity of the product.

 ### Working with DIDs
 [Decentralized Identifiers](https://www.w3.org/TR/did-1.1/) (DIDs) have features that match the UNTP requirements in a slightly different way.
-They are unique, discoverable, resolvable and verifiable, and can be resolved to a set of links to related information.
+They are globally unique, discoverable, resolvable and verifiable, and can be resolved to a set of links to related information, such as verifiable credentials.
 In that regard, the concepts are exactly the same as described above.
 However, the terminology and methodology differ.

-A DID resolves to a DID Document (DID Doc) that contains the cryptographic material necessary to prove control of the identifier.
+A DID resolves to a DID Document (DID Doc) that contains the cryptographic material (public key) necessary to prove control of the identifier.
 Full details of how this is done are defined in the [W3C standard]( https://www.w3.org/TR/did-resolution/).
 Importantly from a UNTP perspective, a DID Doc can include 'service endpoints', that is, links to information about the identified thing.
 Those services themselves are described by a `serviceType` parameter which performs the same function as the `linkType` parameter when querying a linkset through an ISO/IEC 18975-conformant resolver.
 The DID Doc therefore can perform the same function as a linkset.
 The DID resolution standard defines how a DID can be resolved and one or more services of the requested service type can be requested.
+The DID method defines where the DID document is located and how to perform CRUD (create, revoke, update, delete) operations.

+Other DID methods can be used to resolve from a DID to associated data such as did:ethr or did:ebsi.
+In those methods the did:document is stored on a blockchain network (here Ethereum or EBSI) and thus the CRUD methods are implemented in a different way.
 At the time of writing, another very promising method of resolving a DID and accessing a specific type of information about the identified item is close to being standardized.
 The emerging `[did:webvh]([url](https://identity.foundation/didwebvh/v1.0/))` specification includes the `/whois` feature that can be used to access a Verifiable Presentation of one or more Verifiable Credentials.
 These may be DPPs, DCCs etc. In the current context, it is therefore expected that a software environment that can process DIDs and VCs will be able to use standardized methods to resolve the DID, locate and verify the DPP(s) and any other data about the identified item.

 Note that, whatever identifier is used for the product, facility, supplier or certifier, the DPP and DCC both include an issuer DID like `did:web:sample-supplier.com` and `did:web:sample-certifier.com` which resolve to DID documents that link to [digital identity anchor](DigitalIdentityAnchor.md) credentials confirming the identity of the supplier and certifier.
 The DPP also contains the ID of the manufacturing facility which can be resolved in the same way as the product ID and therefore can be used to find facility level credentials such as fair work certificates.
 In this way a due-diligence [transparency graph](../design-patterns/TrustGraphs.md) can be created by the manufacturer, providing strong evidence of regulatory compliance and sustainability performance.